Greenhouse gases observing satellite GOSAT "IBUKI"

 Whole-atmosphere monthly mean CH4 concentration based on GOSAT data

-The whole-atmosphere mean CH4 concentration was calculated based on GOSAT measurement, using observational data collected by the satellite over a period of almost nine years from May 2009 to January 2018.
+The whole-atmosphere mean CH4 concentration was calculated based on GOSAT measurement, using observational data collected by the satellite since April 2009.
 During the analyzed period, the monthly mean CH4 concentration had continuously risen with the seasonal fluctuation characterized by a minimum in early- to mid-summer (May to July) and a maximum in late autumn to winter (November to February).
 In January 2018, the whole-atmosphere mean CH4 concentration reached the record of 1824 ppb.
-Furthermore, the trend line also reached the record of 1817 ppb in January 2018.
-We note that the whole-atmosphere mean CH4 concentration calculated here is an estimation made using the model approach based on GOSAT data as areas that GOSAT measurement can cover are limited to parts of the globe where the local solar altitude is above a specific threshold and not covered by any clouds1).
-The figure shown here represents the monthly mean CH4 concentration and the trend line calculated from it2) .
-Although, the values shown here are found to be smaller by 40 ppb than those based on CH4 measurements at the surface level, it is consistent with the fact that CH4 concentration becomes lower as it is dispersed in the air3).
+Furthermore, the trend line also reached 1817 ppb in January 2018.
+We note that the whole-atmosphere mean CH4 concentration calculated here is an estimation made using the model approach based on GOSAT data as areas that GOSAT measurement can cover are limited to parts of the globe where the local solar altitude is above a specific threshold and not covered by any clouds (3).
+The figure shown here represents the monthly mean CH4 concentration and the trend line calculated from it (4) .
+Although, the values shown here are found to be smaller by 40 ppb than those based on CH4 measurements at the surface level, it is consistent with the fact that CH4 concentration becomes lower as it is dispersed in the air (5).

 NIES Satellite Observation Center, GOSAT Project